Skip to Content

-Up to 9 full-time and part-time scholarships may be awarded annually.
+Up to 10 three-year scholarships worth $21,000 in total.
+Full-time and part-time scholarships may be awarded.
 The value of the scholarship shall be $7,000 per annum for three years of study for full-time students, or pro-rated for part-time students.

 All applicants need to meet the entry criteria for the programme that they intend to enrol in at Massey University.

 School leaver applicants with NCEA should have achieved an endorsement of Excellence across a range of subjects.
 School leavers with other qualifications (e.g., International Baccalaureate, Cambridge) must be able to demonstrate equivalent academic excellence.

 Applications are assessed based on evidence of academic excellence, leadership, and community engagement and contribution:

 •Academic Excellence: A record of excellence across subject areas.

 •Leadership: Both in and out of school, as evidenced by leadership roles, skills and qualities, development and growth.
 This may include, for example, awards for leadership, engagement in clubs and organisations, opportunities for leadership growth and development, service-related engagement, marae responsibilities, church duties, or leading change initiatives.

 •Community Engagement and Contribution: Evidence of contributions to the local, national and/or international community.
 This may include, for example, working with whānau, iwi or hapū, community action projects, marae engagement, church service, Scouting, Council work, volunteerism, education community partnerships, and awards or recognition for service.

 Evidence is required in the form of a letter of support of leadership, community engagement and contribution from an appropriately qualified person and/or organisation (e.g., teacher, community member, minister, kaumātua).

 The University Scholarships Committee is responsible for the awarding of scholarships.